Epsilon-induction: Transitive set existence

-The existence of the required transitive sets can be postulated, the transitive containment axiom.
+The proof above assumes the existence of some transitive set containing any given set.
+This may be postulated, the transitive containment axiom.

 Existence of the stronger transitive closure with respect to membership, for any set, can also be derived from some stronger standard axioms.
 This needs the axiom of infinity for $\omega$ as a set, recursive functions on $\omega$, the axiom of replacement on $\omega$ and finally the axiom of union.
 I.e. it needs many standard axioms, just sparing the axiom of powerset.
 In a context without strong separation, suitable function space principles may have to be adopted to enable recursive function definition.